-More complex motor activities may also be observed, and are more difficult to lateralize or localize.
+More complex motor activities may also be observed, which are more difficult to lateralize and/localize.
 These seizures manifest with relatively complex movements simulating natural movements, but they are contextually inappropriate.
-These include hypermotor seizures, automotor seizures, and gelastic seizures as well as specific other findings, such as fencers posture and the figure-4 sign.3
+These include hypermotor seizures, automotor seizures, and gelastic seizures as well as specific other findings, such as fencers posture and the figure-4 sign.4